 Al Boenker is nothing less than a marketing genius and his “Thanks Al” campaign that I said would never work was massively successful long before I arrived.
 While with the agency we executed great campaigns like, “I am the Middle Man”, “Insurance Companies are Stupid”, and “Had You at Howdy.”

 In addition, we had a kick-butt grassroots marketing campaign.
 Al and Quad Boenker both raced for the National Pro Formula Mazda Series.
 We used the racing theme in our marketing of insurance.
 Imagine the impact we had at large local events with a graphic covered big rig, large video screens, show cars on display and a staff of marketing interns dressed in Al Boenker race gear.
 It was incredible!

 In my years with ABI we grew our sales exponentially.
 It was an exciting time of growth and the agency still thrives today and is unlike any independent agency in the United States.
 In the early 2000’s Al Boenker Insurance was the largest insurance advertiser in the DFW market.
-Today with companies like GEICO spending $900 million in advertising that is impossible to match, yet ABI continues to grow their sales and influence.
+Today with companies like GEICO spending $1.5 billion annually in advertising that is impossible to match, yet ABI continues to grow their sales and influence.

 KLTY was an incredible experience as well.
 I served under station owner Marcos Rodriguez of Rodriguez Communications.
 Marcos provided regular access and input which I had not been familiar with in my previous radio position.

 When I joined KLTY we were 20th in the market.
 The goal was to grow the station to the level of other mainstream stations.
 This was no easy task as KLTY is a Christian music station.

 We changed things up a bit.
 We treated the station as an adult contemporary station that then birthed from a T-shirt I had made, “The Station for the Whole Family” which has now morphed into “The Station that is Safe and Fun for the Whole Family”.